Bespoke Online Orders

 Roofing sheets can be used for a range of applications, from traditional sheet roofing in agriculture buildings and outbuildings to more contemporary uses such as carports and domestic roofing.
 There’s also a selection of materials to choose from, depending on the application and your requirements, which makes them flexible in terms of how they’re used.
 We can cut roof sheets to any size you need – all you need to do is let us know the dimensions.
 If you have a particularly large order, feel free to give us a call and we can provide you with a personalised quote.

 Plastic roofing provides a lightweight and often more cost-effective option to more traditional roofing materials, and it’s easy to work with – it can be cut and drilled with ease, using just basic tools.
 The durability of acrylic sheets makes them ideal for roofing applications, as well as this material being weather-resistant as well.
-Similarly, polycarbonate sheets are impact-resistant and insulating, making them suitable for a wide range of roofing applications, from canopies and greenhouses to replacement roof glazing.
+Similarly, polycarbonate roofing sheets are impact-resistant and insulating, making them suitable for a wide range of roofing applications, from canopies and greenhouses to replacement roof glazing.
+They come in varied thicknesses known as twin-wall polycarbonate roofing sheets, triple-wall and multi-wall.
 They offer fantastic protection against harsh weather conditions and maximise light, as well as being a cost-effective material.
 PVC corrugated sheets are well suited to porches, carports, cold frames and garden sheds, as they offer great optical clarity and provide three times more natural light into a building than the same area of vertical glazing, so they help to create an ambient feel in the area below.
 Likewise, GRP fibreglass are excellent at bringing natural daylight into the building, which helps to open up the space and reduce electricity costs.
 They allow 92% light transmission and can be used the cover the whole roof or alongside steel roofing sheets.

 Metal roofing is an innovative system which can fit onto any roof size with ease.
 It’s often used for tool sheds, garages, workshops and play houses, and the attractive finish can enhance a range of small buildings.
 Metal roofing such as Corotile is made from steel sheets encased in acrylic and stone chippings to provide a sturdy and hardwearing material that’s resistant to fire, storms, hail and snow.
 The benefits of using metal roofing sheets is that they’re tough and last a long time, as well as being easy to install as they don’t need to be cut – they’re designed to be overlapped.
 Metal roofing can fit any sized roof and is environmentally-friendly, as well as being available in an attractive and traditional charcoal design.